stitchdata/docs/_destinations/choosing-a-stitch-destination.md

               </tr>
           </table>

-      - title: "Incremental and Append-Only Replication"
+      - title: "Updates to existing records"
         anchor: "incremental-and-append-only-replication"
         content: |
           While all destinations support loading incrementally replicated data, how that data is stored in your destination will vary by destination.